Simpletree233/ID2223_Scalable_ML/README.md

 2. Uploaded trained model to hopsworks model registry (titanic-training-pipeline.py)
 3. Generate random features and upload to hopsworks (titanic-feature-pipeline-daily.py)
 4. Predict and upload the results in the form of images to hopsworks (titanic-batch-inference-pipeline.py)

- -Image of today's actual label and prediction
+   - Image of today's actual label and prediction

- -Dataframe of latest 5 predictions
+   - Dataframe of latest 5 predictions

- -Confusion matrix of all previous predictions
+   - Confusion matrix of all previous predictions

 Part 4: Hugging face interface

 Link to titanic prediction interface https://huggingface.co/spaces/WayneLinn/ID2223-Lab1-Titanic-Survivor-Prediction

-Instructions on how to use interface
+> ### Instructions on how to use interface

-All entries must be provided to avoid errors.
+> All entries must be provided to avoid errors.

-Output interpretation (In case it is not clear)
+> Output interpretation (In case it is not clear)
-"Dead 110 years ago rip" -> dead
+> "Dead 110 years ago rip" -> dead
-"Dead but not on the titanic" -> survived
+> "Dead but not on the titanic" -> survived

 Link to titanic prediction monitor https://huggingface.co/spaces/WayneLinn/ID2223-Lab1-Titanic-Prediction-Monitor
 Bonus: Added 2 buttons to allow retrivial of the latest result and update the images.

-Instruction on how to use
+> ### Instruction on how to use monitor
-1. Press Load
+> 1. Press Load
-2. Wait 2-5 seconds
+> 2. Wait 2-5 seconds
-3. Press refresh to see latest result
+> 3. Press refresh to see latest result